-- For the MSHA tests, MRT was performed in situ (on site), usually in mines. - For the SIMRAC Round Robin tests, a number of deteriorated ropes were set up at a rope test facility in Bochum, Germany for trials with substantially all major MRT instruments available at the time. - For the HSE Round Robin tests, MRT was performed at the Health & Safety Laboratory in Sheffield, UK for trials with substantially all major MRT instruments available at the time.
+- For the SIMRAC Round Robin tests, a number of deteriorated ropes were set up at a rope test facility in Bochum, Germany for trials with substantially all major MRT instruments available at the time. - ► For the HSE Round Robin tests, MRT was performed at the Health & Safety Laboratory in Sheffield, UK for trials with substantially all major MRT instruments available at the time.